AlexKay28/zarnitsa/README.md

 This is type of augmentation which you may use in case of working with distribution modeling having prior knowlege about it

+_Doing df[...] = np.nan we imitate data sparsness or misses which we try to fill up using augmentations
 ```
 >>> size = 500
 >>> serial_was = pd.Series(daug.augment_distrib_random(aug_type='normal', loc=0, scale=1, size=size))